freddcf/freddcf/README.md

   </a>
 </h1>

-**So...
-I'm Fred, a brazilian developer, I'm now looking forward to learn the weird stuff programming has to offer!**
+👋 I'm Fred Fonseca, a web developer with over a year of experience.
+My journey in web development has led me to master technologies such as React, Vue.js, and Spring Boot.
+I have the ability to create responsive layouts, ensuring a great user experience across different devices.
+I am constantly seeking to learn and enhance my skills to tackle exciting challenges in the programming world.
+Let's build something amazing together!

 <img align="right" width="250px" src="/.github/restnow.gif"/>

 ###

 Here are some ideas to get you started:
-* 📚 I’m currently Computer Science on Descomplica
+* 📚 I'm an undergraduate student majoring in Computer Science.
-* ⚔ I’m currently learning Spring Boot and Vuejs
+* ⚔ I am currently studying ReactJS, Vue.js, and Spring Boot.
-* 🏹 I’m looking to collaborate on ...
-Any of project
+* 🏹 Open to collaborating on different projects.
-* 🛡 I’m looking for help with Vuejs
+* 🛡 I’m looking for help with Backend and DevOps related stuff
-* 💬 Ask me about ...
-Anime and programming related stuff :laughing:
+* 💬 Ask me about web development, anime and RPG games.

 ##

 <div style="display: inline_block">
   <h3>Techs: